benjifisher/Vim-Plugin-for-Drupal/README.txt

 :help vimfiles

 for details.
-If you have downloaded these files as ultimate_vimrc.tgz and your vimfiles directory is ~/.vim, then this should work:
+If you have downloaded these files as ultimate_vimrc.tgz and your vimfiles directory is ~/.vim, then this should work on UNIX-like systems:

 $ cd ~/.vim
-$ tar xzf ~/src/ultimate_vimrc.tgz --strip-components 1
+$ tar xzf path/to/ultimate_vimrc.tgz --strip-components 1 --exclude=README.txt
-$ rm README.txt

 When you are done, you should have the following directory structure inside your vimfiles directory:

-	doc/
-	ftdetect/
+	doc/drupal.txt
 	ftdetect/drupal.vim
-	ftplugin/
 	ftplugin/php_drupal.vim
-	plugin/
 	plugin/drupal.vim

+In order to use the tags defined in the help file, start vim and do
+	:helptags ~/.vim/doc
+(assuming that the file is installed as ~/.vim/doc/drupal.txt).
+See
+	:help add-local-help
+for details.
+After this step, you should be able to read the documentation with
+	:help drupal.txt

 UPDATES AND SUPPORT